 Benefits of the Pinhole Surgical Technique™:

-Who is the ideal Candidate for the Pinhole Surgical Technique™
+Who is The Ideal Candidate for The Pinhole Surgical Treatment

 Anyone experiencing receding gums may benefit from the Pinhole Surgical Technique™.
 At the initial examination, Dr. Gallardo will perform a physical evaluation of the gums and teeth, as well as order any necessary x-rays.
 At this time, it will be determined if the Pinhole Surgical Technique is right for the individual situation.